-Selangor has more private and international schools than any other state in Malaysia, with 167 registered institutions spread across 25 cities.
+Selangor has more private and international schools than any other state in Malaysia, with 167 institutions registered with the Ministry of Education (Kementerian Pendidikan Malaysia) under the SMIPS directory.
 That count breaks down to 114 international schools, 24 private secondary schools, 22 private primary schools, and 7 expatriate schools.
 The sheer number reflects Selangor’s role as the country’s economic engine: multinational offices, tech parks, and manufacturing hubs all pull in families who want English-medium or globally recognised schooling for their children.

 Most of these schools cluster in the Klang Valley, the urban belt stretching from Klang in the west through Shah Alam, Petaling Jaya, and Subang Jaya to Cheras and Seri Kembangan in the south-east.
 If you live or work anywhere along the Federal Route 2 or the LDP highway, you are probably within 15 minutes of at least a dozen options.